rohit4166/Weather-Java-Web-Application/README.md

 Features
 Real-time weather data: Fetches current weather conditions, including temperature, humidity, wind speed, and more, using the OpenWeatherMap API.

 Highly responsive: Provides quick and accurate weather updates, ensuring a seamless user experience.

 User-friendly interface: Presents weather information in a clear and visually appealing way, making it easy to understand and navigate.
-Built with Java Servlets and JSP: Leverages these robust technologies to create a scalable and maintainable web application.
-Front-end technologies: Uses HTML, CSS, and JavaScript for a visually appealing and responsive user interface.

 # Technologies Used #
 Front-end: HTML, CSS, JavaScript